Jessica Au

 Jessica Au is an Australian editor and bookseller, and author of the novels Cargo and Cold Enough for Snow.
-Au won the inaugural Novel prize in 2022.
+Au won the inaugural Novel Prize in 2022.
 She is based in Melbourne.

-Au won both the 2023 Victorian Premier's Prize for Literature and Victorian Premier's Prize for Fiction for Cold Enough for Snow.
+Au won the 2023 Prime Minister's Literary Award for Fiction and both the 2023 Victorian Premier's Prize for Literature and Victorian Premier's Prize for Fiction for Cold Enough for Snow.